sayakpaul/flux-image-editing/README.md

 ## Setup

+Install the dependencies from [`requirements.txt`](./requirements.txt) and perform any other configuration that might be needed.

+The scripts were tested using PyTorch 2.5.1 and NVIDIA GPUs (H100).

 ## Training

 We first converted the original OmniEdit dataset into Webdataset shards using [this script](./misc/convert_to_wds.py) for efficiency.
 This script prepares the Webdataset shards and push them to an S3 bucket.
 But you can configure this as per your needs.